 \subsubsection{Baseline Comparison}

 Table~\ref{tab:baseline_comparison} reports the \textit{rescoring analysis} for each attribute using our method in comparison with SeFa.
-We report both, the score for change in the main intended attribute being edited as well as the average change in other attributes. $(\uparrow)$ indicates higher values are better.
-For both datasets our method reports better accuracies for change in the main attribute as compared to SeFa.
+We report the score for change in the main intended attribute being edited and the average change in other attributes. $(\uparrow)$ indicates higher values are better.
+For both datasets, our method reports better accuracies for change in the main attribute than SeFa.

 We further report pairwise attribute edit comparisons to study the effect of change in one attribute individually on every other attribute.
-Tables~\ref{tab:rescoring_our_method} and \ref{tab:rescoring_sefa_method} show this for Greatest Hits dataset and Table~\ref{tab:rescoring_water-ours} for Water dataset.
+Tables~\ref{tab:rescoring_our_method} and \ref{tab:rescoring_sefa_method} show this for the Greatest Hits dataset and Table~\ref{tab:rescoring_water-ours} for the Water dataset.
 For SeFa, since we do not know which vector (of the $\delta_w$=128 dimensions) edits a specific attribute, we report scores for edits performed by the top 10 vectors with the highest singular values (top 10 for Greatest Hits and top 3 for Water Filling) for comparison in the table. $(\uparrow)$ indicates higher values are better and scores highlighted with ''*'' indicates no significant differences ($p > 0.05$).
-Each row indicates a semantic attribute manipulation using a specfic guidance vector and each column evaluates how the scores changed for that attribute.
+Each row indicates a semantic attribute manipulation using a specific guidance vector and each column evaluates how the scores changed for that attribute.
 The darkened cells in the table indicate dimensions with the highest score for a semantic attribute (in that column).